Getting your risk assessment in order

 You should reference your policies, controls and procedures (PCPs), and state clearly what you do when you identify a high-risk client or matter.

 - proportionate to the size and nature of the business

 - properly understood and implemented by your staff

 - monitored to remain effective in addressing the level of risk you have identified

 For your PCPs to be effective, there should be a culture of compliance including:

 - an understanding from everyone in the firm that AML training is a regulatory requirement for all staff and that failure to undertake training may result in disciplinary sanction

-- an empowered accounts department and a COFA who will push back if they're suspicious.
+- an empowered accounts department and a compliance officer for financial affairs (COFA) who will push back if they're suspicious

-- Explore our AML resources including all the key legislation, practice notes and top tips
+Discover our AML resources including all the key legislation, practice notes and top tips.

-- The Risk and Compliance Service has topical features and podcasts on topics on AML matters
+Join the Risk and Compliance Section to access topical features and podcasts on topics on AML.